 The Neag School hosted an alumni networking event for the Literacy Program at the UConn Storrs campus in June.
 The event featured guest speaker Kate Roberts, a national literacy expert.
 View photos from the Literacy Program alumni event.

 Students from all Integrated Bachelor’s/Master’s (IB/M) and Teacher Certification Program for College Graduates (TCPCG) cohorts came together for a networking event on the Storrs campus earlier this month September.
-Check out photos from the event.
+Check out photos from the welcome event.

 Department of Educational Leadership (EDLR)